Cynthia Lummis: Political positions

+Bitcoin

+Lummis is a strong proponent of Bitcoin and cryptocurrency.
+In 2022, she and Senator Kirsten Gillibrand introduced bipartisan legislation to reform the tax code to provide a tax exemption for personal Bitcoin or cryptocurrency transactions under $600 from capital gains.
+This was aimed to make everyday use more practical.
+Of the bill, Lummis said, "We cannot allow our archaic tax policies to stifle American innovation, and my legislation ensures Americans can participate in the digital economy without inadvertent tax violations."
+In July 2024, Lummis introduced legislation to create a "strategic Bitcoin reserve", which would entail that the Treasury and the Federal Reserve would buy five percent of the global supply of Bitcoin, which it would subsequently hold.

+Lummis purchased Bitcoin in 2013 on her son-in-law's advice and became the first U.S. senator to own cryptocurrency.
+Her enthusiasm for the technology led to her being known as Congress's "Crypto Queen".
+Lummis owned at least $230,000 worth of Bitcoin in 2021.
+In October 2021, CNBC reported that she had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to disclose within 45 days a purchase of Bitcoin she made in August 2021 worth between $50,001 and $100,000.

 Economy

 Lummis supported the federal takeover of Fannie Mae and Freddie Mac, but said the government should avoid bailing out private companies.
-She supported the privization of Social Security, raising the age at which people received Social Security money, and making the Bush tax cuts permanent.
+She supported the privatization of Social Security, raising the age at which people received Social Security money, and making the Bush tax cuts permanent.
 She voted against the American Recovery and Reinvestment Act of 2009.

 In 2010, the House voted 228 to 192, with Lummis in favor, to prohibit federal funding for NPR.
 She said that House Democrats had a "cocaine-like addiction" to spending.
 Lummis voted against the Hurricane Sandy relief bill, saying that although victims of Hurricane Sandy deserved the money the federal government should cut its budget to offset the cost of the legislation.

 Lummis has campaigned for a regulatory framework for digital assets, a stance she reiterated after the FTX exchange collapsed.